hemantksingh/messup-learn/Infrastructure/Kubernetes.md

 There are a phenomenal number of [kubernetes supporting services](https://www.thoughtworks.com/insights/blog/macro-trends-tech-industry-nov-2018) for configuration scanning, security auditing, disaster recovery etc.

+Helm and Operators allow [managing complex application workloads in kubernetes](https://medium.com/@cloudark/kubernetes-operators-and-helm-it-takes-two-to-tango-3ff6dcf65619).
+Helm is geared towards performing day-1 operations of templatization and deployment of Kubernetes YAMLs while Operator is geared towards handling day-2 operations of managing stateful/complex application workloads on Kubernetes.

 ### Helm

 [Helm](https://github.com/helm/helm) is an open-source packaging tool that helps you install and manage the lifecycle of Kubernetes applications.
-Similar to Linux package managers such as APT and Yum, Helm is used to manage Kubernetes charts, which are packages of pre configured Kubernetes resources.
-Helm charts are used to deploy applications into a Kubernetes cluster.
+Similar to Linux package managers such as APT and Yum, Helm is used to manage Kubernetes application using YAML artifacts and templates.
+Helm allows defining Kubernetes YAMLs with marked up properties.
+The actual values for these properties are defined in a separate file.
+Helm takes the templatized YAMLs and the values file and merges them before deploying the merged YAMLs into a cluster.
+The package consisting of templatized Kubernetes YAMLs and the values file is called a ‘Helm chart’.

 ```sh
 helm search # Search for pre-created Helm charts